HKtrill/ai-business-coach/README.md

 **Result**: High false positives/negatives → wasted marketing spend & preventable customer churn.

-**Current assumption:**
+**Current Challenge:**
 Our prediction equation appears **imbalanced**, favoring churn predictions.
 This imbalance may be caused by temporal feature representations that overweight negative correlations.

-**To address this**, we will:
+**Our Approach:**
-- Engineer a **more balanced temporal feature set** (ensuring positive/negative signals are properly represented).
+- Engineer a **more balanced temporal feature set** (ensuring positive/negative signals are properly represented)
-- Experiment with **purely temporal** vs **partial temporal** features to study how different cascade stages (RF, ANN, RNN) behave under varying temporal loads.
+- Experiment with **purely temporal** vs **partial temporal** features to study how different cascade stages (LR, RF, RNN) behave under varying temporal loads

 ChurnBot addresses these gaps with specialized telecom intelligence that general-purpose models may not fully capture.